cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 * Relate to the region of the body affected
 Typically tissues with high concentrations of mast cells.
 	* Skin
+	Skin signs are uncommon in severe anaphylaxis due to lack of perusion.
 		* Urticaria
 		* Erythema
 		* Angioedema